indilib/indi-3rdparty/indi-asi-power/README.md

 ```
 And you also need to have pigpiod installed and running as root to use the driver
 Compile and install the driver and pigpiod
+Install Run the pigpiod daemon as root using systemd
 ```
 cd ~/Projects/indi-3rd-party
 git checkout asipower